StuartGJohnson/urdf_tools/README.md

 - I ask GPT5 to write a urdf to stl converter.
 - GPT5 makes a minor error in cylinder rendering.
 I report the specifics of the error.
 - GPT5 fixes the error.
+- GPT5 and I circle on trying to get a javascript viewer working for the glb file.
+In the process of doing this, we discover that the glb/gltf standard coordinate system does not have z up.
+So GPT5 suggests a fix which we bake into xacro2mesh.py.
+In the process of doing this, GPT5 provides a cadquery-free (almost trivial) script which also generates stl files.
+I asked GPT5 why it was using cadquery in the first place.
+It mentioned: 1) I mentioned cadquery, and 2) cadquery generates better stl.
+Sigh.

 IMHO: While LLMs can speed up development, the providers of these tools still have a mountain of work to do.
+AGI?
+Ha!
 Also, we have work to do to learn how to use these tools.

 ### GPT5's prompting suggestions

-After discovering that github cannot view .glb files, I asked GPT5 to tell me how to prompt it to avoid the situation.
+After discovering that github cannot view .glb files, I asked GPT5 to tell me how to prompt it to avoid the situation (that is, GPT5 being in error about github file viewing capabilities).
 The trick is coming up with these early in your project!
 This is the recipe section it provided (GPT5 (OpenAI, September 2025)):

 A quick prompting recipe